 Blue Microphones Yeti

 The Yeti is unquestioningly one of the best desktop microphones around.
 It is jam-packed with uber-cool features.
 There’s a headphone output with zero latency, a mute button, gain control and so much more.
 Its tri-capsule array is composed of three condenser capsules that will be able to record just about anything.
 Users can also select their own pattern, from omnidirectional to bidirectional, stereo and cardioid.
 It also has “plug ‘n play” capability for computers that run Windows 7, 8, 8.1, XP, Vista or Mac’s OS X version 10.4.11 on up.

-The Meteor is a fairly large desktop studio condenser microphone that functions with iPads.
+The Meteor is a fairly large desktop studio condenser microphone that functions with iPads (laptop microphone).
 It offers an extremely smooth and flat frequency response.
 The stereo 1/8” headphone jack allows for latency-free monitoring.
 The Meteor is widely lauded for its rich, professional sounding audio.
 You can record just about anything on this bad boy without a problem.
 Its chrome-plated body features a special fold-back leg that makes your desktop look that much cooler.
 You can adjust the legs to your desired position to get the perfect recording position.
 Flick the microphone’s mute switch and you’ll have complete privacy when using it for conferencing purposes.
 Don’t worry about an elaborate setup routine.
 The Meteor works right out of the box.

 Plantronics Audio 300 Microphone